primary-theme/thunderbird/README.md

 Due to some restrictions or unfound solutions in implementing some parts of the design, there are extra steps needed to complete the Primary experience.
 Here's the full guide:

 1. Start by setting your Thunderbird theme to default.
+To do this, go to the Settings by pressing the cog on the left vertical toolbar.
+If you aren't seeing this your left toolbar might be collapsed, so open it by pressing the arrow on the leftmost part of the bottom status bar.
+Once you've opened the Settings tab, press **Add-ons and Themes** which should take you to another tab.
+In the **Add-ons and Themes** tab, press **Themes**.
     - If you plan to use Primary in Light Mode, install Thunderbird's Default Light Theme.
     - If you plan to use Primary in Dark Mode, install Thunderbird's Default Dark Theme.
     - *Do not install the System Auto Default Theme.
 Primary breaks with that option, sorry!*
 2. Next, install Primary via the Thunderbird Add-Ons store.
 3. Then, Go back to Thunderbird and open Settings by pressing the gear icon on the Left Toolbar.
 4. Under General → Language and Appearance → press the **Colors** button.
+A pop-up should show.
+When you press a color picker for the text or background color, another window will pop-up with all sorts of different color pickers.
+We will be using RGB so head on to the tab with 3 sliders as its icons, and make sure the dropdown is set to RGB Sliders.
     - If you're using Primary in Light Mode:
         1. Set your Text Color to an RGB of `47, 32, 12` respectively.
 This should be a dark brown color.
         2. Set your Background Color to an RGB of `250, 248, 245` respectively.
 This should be an ivory-like color.
-        3. Set *"Override the colors specificed by the content with my selections above:"* to **Always**.
+        3. Set *"Override the colors specificed by the content with my selections above:"* to **Never**.
         4. To confirm changes, press OK.
     - If you're using Primary in Dark Mode:
         1. Set your Text Color to an RGB of `246, 230, 213` respectively.
 This should be an ivory-like color.
         2. Set your Background Color to an RGB of `44, 38, 33` respectively.
 This should be a dark brown color.
-        3. Set *"Override the colors specificed by the content with my selections above:"* to **Always**.
+        3. Set *"Override the colors specificed by the content with my selections above:"* to **Never**.
         4. To confirm changes, press OK.
     - This will color plain text/HTML messages.
 Though, sometimes it doesn't work because the message's styling
 5. **(OPTIONAL)** If you'd like to use the font that Primary uses for its interface for your messages and composer, follow these steps: